Results from lens replacement surgery

 circle object

 Disclaimer: It’s important to note that not everyone is suitable for vision correction treatment, and every patient’s journey is a little bit different.
 Healing responses are unique, and results and benefits may vary.
 In some laser eye surgery cases, over- and under-correction may occur, and a top-up laser procedure called an ‘enhancement’ may be required.
-As with any surgery, there are risks of which you’ll be fully informed before any decisions are made.
-Every claim about safety, effectiveness or precision is backed by published peer-reviewed research.
-See full study references on our Clinical Evidence page.
-See more
+As with any surgery, there are potential side effects and risks, of which you’ll be fully informed before any decisions are made.

 Take a look at your laser vision correction options for astigmatism